Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Results and Discussion

 \subsection{Ultrastrong magnon-magnon coupling}

-The strong dipolar coupling between nanoisland layers leads to the rich microstate pathways, diverse magnon modes and large mode-frequency shifts discussed above.
-Additionally, it leads to high-intensity dynamic coupling between discrete magnon modes hosted in the separate 3D layers, giving rise to a host of emergent magnonic phenomena.
+The strong static dipolar coupling between nanoisland layers leads to the rich microstate pathways, diverse magnon modes and large mode-frequency shifts discussed above.
+The dynamic component of the inter-layer dipolar field drives high-intensity coupling between spatially-separated magnon modes located in the upper and lower magnetic layers, leading to resultant inter-layer magnon mode hybridisation.

+Here, we demonstrate ultrastrong magnon-magnon coupling generated using only via dipolar interaction with no inter-layer exchange coupling present.
+The dipolar interaction, traditionally considered relatively weak, is leveraged for these high-intensity effects via the small separation between magnetic poles made possible by our multilayer 3D architecture, and by patterning a dense nanoisland array which has a far higher degree of stray dipolar field than a thin-film system.

+Figure \ref{Fig3_optical}a) shows a micromagnetic simulation of a multilayer system in the antiparallel macrospin state with a 250 nm non-magnetic spacer layer.
+In this case the magnon modes in the top (purple) and bottom (green) layers are well separated and non-interacting, as evidenced by the modes crossing through each other with no gap.
+Figures \ref{Fig3_optical}b-d) show simulations with decreasing non-magnetic spacer thicknesses (80, 40 \& 20 nm respectively).
+As the spacer thickness is reduced and the dynamic component of the inter-layer dipolar field becomes larger, a clear anti-crossing gap $\Delta \omega$ opens between the modes as the dipolar magnon-magnon coupling becomes sufficiently strong to drive mode hybridisation and generates distinct optical/out-of-phase (blue mode, lower frequency) and acoustic/in-phase (red mode, higher frequency) mode branches where magnons in both layers hybridise and oscillate together.

-Figure \ref{Fig3_optical}a shows FMR spectra of the metamaterial prepared in a positively-saturated parallel macrospin state ($+50~$ mT field), then swept from 0-65 mT in a positive field direction.
-Figure \ref{Fig3_optical}b shows corresponding micromagnetic simulation.
+Moving to experimental data, figure \ref{Fig3_optical}e) shows FMR spectra of the array prepared in a positively-saturated parallel macrospin state ($+50~$ mT field), then swept from 0-65 mT in a positive field direction.
+Spectra are recorded with the RF microwave field $\mathbf{H}_{RF}$ and the globally applied field $\mathbf{H}_{ext}$ in a parallel geometry, illustrated in the inset.
+Figure \ref{Fig3_optical}f) shows corresponding micromagnetic simulation.
 Five modes are observed, corresponding to various resonances of the parallel macrospin state.
 All modes exhibit a positive frequency/field gradient.

-We now prepare an antiparallel macrospin state with hard-layer magnetised positive, soft-layer magnetised negative by applying +50 mT then -18 mT.
-We then repeat the 0-65 mT FMR sweep, with results shown in figure \ref{Fig3_optical}c and corresponding simulation in \ref{Fig3_optical}d.
-The differences in magnon dynamics in the antiparallel state (0-43 mT) are striking; a new mode is observed with a curved negative field-gradient, shifting from 4.96-3 GHz over 0-43 mT.
-The dominant high-frequency mode is blueshifted relative to the parallel macrospin state behaviour seen in \ref{Fig3_optical}a, b, as seen in figure \ref{Fig2}c).
-The separation between these 11.51 GHz and 4.96 GHz modes gives a large $\mathbf{H}_{ext}=0$ mode-frequency gap of 6.55 GHz.
+Figure \ref{Fig3_optical}g) shows experimental FMR spectra of an antiparallel macrospin state.
+Field is swept up until the array switches to a positively-magnetised parallel macrospin state at 43 mT.
+Corresponding simulation in \ref{Fig3_optical}h).
+As seen in the simulations in fig. \ref{Fig3_optical} b-d) a new lower frequency mode with negative gradient is observed in the antiparallel spectra, separated from the higher frequency mode by 6.55 GHz at 0 field.